yegor256/sibit/README.md

 [Electrum](https://electrum.org/) as a GUI client.

-You may want to discuss this tool at [Bitcointalk](https://bitcointalk.org/index.php?topic=5130324) and give this thread a few merits.
+You may want to discuss this tool at [Bitcointalk](https://bitcointalk.org/index.php?topic=5130324) and give the thread a few merits.

 This is a Ruby gem, install it first (if doesn't work, there are some hints at the bottom of this page):